codepath/android_guides/Defining-The-ActionBar.md

 }
 ```

-(The information above is incomplete.
-The inflate() call may return successfully but nothing is displayed.
-Something else is required but it isn't clear what that is: changes to the manifest.xml file, changes to Eclipse project settings, or something else.)

 Entries in the action bar are typically called actions.
-Use this method to inflate a menu resource that defines all the action items within a `res/menu` xml file, as shown in the example below.
-Do not copy the example below into your own code unless the icon referred to, "@drawable/ic_compose," exists, or you will cause the "aadt.exe" error message described above.
-Do not copy the code into your own code unless you have defined a Java method to receive the onClick event, "onComposeAction" or your program will fail with an exception caused by the missing method.
-You would define this method in the Activity file.
-For the example below, a minimal declaration would be "public void onComposeAction(MenuItem menuItem) { }."
+Use this method to inflate a menu resource that defines all the action items within a `res/menu` xml file, for example:

 ```xml
 <menu xmlns:android="http://schemas.android.com/apk/res/android" >